aguzmans/cool-storage/README.md

 # Other general characteristics of the architecture
 1. Auth with LDAP.
-2. DB: should be CHEAP, Distributed, minumally eventually consistent.
-Should have information to make smart storage decisions.
-We should explore NoSQL like DDB, MongoDB and ES.
+2. DB: will be MySQL.
-3. Programming language will probably be golang or rust.
-I prefer Golang.
+3. Programming language will be golang.
 Will use Boto and other AWS SDK for golang.
-The software needs to have unit tests and other tests.
-The final objective of the first iteration will be an API.The Db will store information enough to know where to store for a use based on geolocation.
+4. The software needs to have unit tests and other tests.
+The final objective of the first iteration will be an API.
+5. The Db will store information enough to know where to store for a use based on geolocation.
-4. We should think of programming the system to have plugable storages in the future if we found a cheaper form of storage comapred to AWS glacier.
-So the usage of boto should be in the form of a plugin that is activated.
-Then this smart system should know when to use one storage or other based on user request and auntomate everything that is not defined by the user.
+6. We should think of programming the system to have plugable storages in the future if we found a cheaper form of storage comapred to AWS glacier.
+7. So the usage of glacier or other storages should be in the form of a plugin that is activated.
+8. Then this smart system should know when to use one storage or other based on user request and auntomate everything that is not defined by the user.
+9. The system should be able to consider one storage class a cache for another. s3 as cache for Glacier and similar.

 There are 3 types of glacier, this software should aim at the cheaper options.
 Probably Deep archieve Glacier instead of Instant retrival and Flexible stprage graciar.
 This at least for version 1.0.